MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/database-level-roles.md

 [!INCLUDE [SQL Server](../../../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]

-To easily manage the permissions in your databases, [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] provides several *roles* which are security principals that group other principals.
+To easily manage the permissions in your databases, [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] provides several *roles that are security principals that group other principals.
 They are like ***groups*** in the [!INCLUDE[msCoName](../../../includes/msconame-md.md)] Windows operating system.
 Database-level roles are database-wide in their permissions scope.

-To add and remove users to a database role, use the `ADD MEMBER` and `DROP MEMBER` options of the [ALTER ROLE](../../../t-sql/statements/alter-role-transact-sql.md) statement. [!INCLUDE[ssPDW_md](../../../includes/sspdw-md.md)] and Azure Synapse does not support this use of `ALTER ROLE`.
+To add and remove users to a database role, use the `ADD MEMBER` and `DROP MEMBER` options of the [ALTER ROLE](../../../t-sql/statements/alter-role-transact-sql.md) statement. [!INCLUDE[ssPDW_md](../../../includes/sspdw-md.md)] and Azure Synapse doesn't support this use of `ALTER ROLE`.
 Use the older [sp_addrolemember](../../../relational-databases/system-stored-procedures/sp-addrolemember-transact-sql.md) and [sp_droprolemember](../../../relational-databases/system-stored-procedures/sp-droprolemember-transact-sql.md) procedures instead.

 There are two types of database-level roles: *fixed-database roles* that are predefined in the database and *user-defined database roles* that you can create.